 Best Time to Visit Mont St Michel

 The best time to visit Mont St Michel is in November, early December, late January, February and March, in order to avoid long weekends and the summer holidays.
-Visit early in the morning or late afternoon (post 3PM) to avoid crowds.
+Make sure you visit the Abbey first thing in the morning orlate afternoon (post 3PM) to avoid crowds.

 Tips for Your Visit to Mont Saint Michel from Paris